 Outstanding Master's Thesis/Project Award

-Deadline: The deadline for submission of nominations and evaluation forms is Friday, February 1, 2013.
-Please direct questions to Kevin Railey, Associate Provost and Dean of the Graduate School, at (716) 878-5609.
+Deadline: The deadline for submission of nominations and evaluation forms is Wednesday, February 12, 2014.
+Please direct questions to Marnie Letzelter, Assistant to the Dean, at (716) 878-5609.

 President's Medal for Outstanding Undergraduate and Graduate Student and SUNY Chancellor's Award for Student Excellence

 One undergraduate student and one graduate student will be awarded the President’s Medal.
-The President’s Medal is the highest honor awarded to a student by Buffalo State College.
+The President’s Medal is the highest honor awarded to a student by SUNY Buffalo State.
 This award is given to a student who, through use of his or her natural talents and acquired skills, has demonstrated a commitment toward meeting the goals of higher education as set forth in the college’s mission statement.
 The recipients will deliver the student address at Commencement.
 A grade point average of at least 3.5 is required for consideration for this award.
-Students graduating December 2012, May 2013, or August 2013 will be considered.
+Students graduating December 2013, May 2014, or August 2014 will be considered.

 SUNY Chancellor's Award for Student Excellence